smartsdk/mongo-rs-controller-swarm/README.md

 - [x] The script is able to force the election of a new primary node, when the replica-set is inconsistent
 - [x] The script is able to build a replica-set from scratch
 - [x] The script is able to add and remove nodes dynamically according to the evolution of the swarm cluster
+- [x] Given the about restart on failure is recommended as policy, this ensure that the scripts restart when it exit -1 and when the node where it is running is removed / drained (you need more than one master node!)

 ## To do
 - [ ] Support authentication
+- [ ] Add healthchecks to docker compose for MongoDB
 - [ ] Add a test suite (possibly with TravisCI - even though it may work only for a single node cluster)
 - [ ] Add utilities to launch a Swarm Cluster to allow 1 click test